Ildemaro Vargas Player Props: Nationals vs. Athletics

 Ildemaro Vargas At The Plate

-- Vargas has nine doubles, a triple, three home runs and seven walks while batting .248.
+- Vargas has nine doubles, a triple, four home runs and seven walks while batting .255.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.